 There are multiple layers of technical controls in place including anti-malware, firewalls, intrusion detection, access logging, encryption, web filtering, advanced threat protection, software patching to reduce the risk of a cyber attack.
 It is noted that the cyber landscape means that mitigation against the likelihood of an attack is essential but not possible, however, through enhancing security controls, monitoring and recovery testing it is possible to mitigate against some of the consequences of any cyber attack.

-Concerns are noted about limited active deployment, development and operational use of some tools due to a lack of staff resource.
-A business case is being submitted to the Executive Management Team for consideration to increase the staffing establishment.
+However, some concerns are noted about limited active deployment, development and operational use of some tools due to a lack of staff resource.